KubaZ2/agentic-filesystem-mcp/README.md

 ## 🛠️ Usage

-Start the server by providing one or more root directories you want the agent to have access to.
+Start the server by providing the root directory or mount points you want the agent to have access to.

 ```bash
 agentic-filesystem-mcp [OPTIONS]